Foreign Trade Zone Advantages

 Cash Flow

 Customs duties are paid only when imported merchandise is entered into US customs territory.
-Merchandise may be held in inventory in a FTZ without customs duty payment.
+Merchandise may be held in inventory in an FTZ without customs duty payment.

 Exports